danbev/learning-iot/README.md

 ```
 Now, my understanding was that electrons flow out of the negative terminal of
 the voltage source through the LED where they cause the LED to shine.
 So the
-resistor would not be of any use in that case, it would have to be placed before
+resistor would not be of any use in this case, it would have to be placed before
 the LED in my way of thinking.
 This is not how electricity works.
 Instead what
 happens is it is the voltage difference that pushes the electrons through the
 LED.
 To find out the current (I) that flows through this circuit we use